 Mauer, Gibson lead Twins to 8-3 win over White Sox

-Mauer had two hits and scored twice in what could be his final homestand after a 15-year career in Minnesota.
-Mauer has said he’ll contemplate retirement once the season is over, but he’s showing he can still swing the bat with a strong September.
+A free agent after the season, Mauer has said he’ll contemplate retirement after 15 years in Minnesota.
+But the former MVP and seven-time All-Star is showing he can still swing the bat with a strong September.

+“It doesn’t surprise me,” Twins manager Paul Molitor said.
+“We’re all pulling for him to have a good finish to this year.
+He’s putting together a nice homestand.
+I think he’s really relishing just the response and the fans.
+You soak it in, even if you’re contemplating what lies ahead, just to kind of pause and take pictures of each day you’re playing the game.”

+Jorge Polanco added three hits and Jake Cave drove in three runs for Minnesota, which tied a season high with its fifth straight win.

 Gibson (10-13) allowed one run on three hits and three walks to lower his ERA to 3.62.
-The right-hander had a 5.07 ERA each of the past two seasons, but continued the growth he showed at the end of last season after returning from the minors.
+He had a 5.07 ERA each of the past two seasons, but continued the growth he showed at the end of last season after returning from the minors.

-Jorge Polanco added three hits and Jake Cave drove in three runs for the Twins, who tied a season high with their fifth straight win.
+“Overall, it was just the mentality I was able to keep,” Gibson said.
+“Kind of the beauty of having your priorities straight and having a good, confident mentality is one start, whether it’s good or bad, isn’t going to take you too high or too low.”

 Chicago starter Carlos Rodon (6-8) was knocked out six batters into the second inning without retiring an out.
 He surrendered eight runs on six hits and four walks in his 21st start of the season after returning from shoulder surgery.